F5Networks/f5-ci-docs/docs/marathon/index.rst

 Port Mapping
 ````````````

-In Marathon, container-based applications using Docker BRIDGE mode must have `port mappings`_ configured. [#dockerbridge]_ For Applications proxied by the |mctlr-long|, these port mappings make it possible for the BIG-IP device to route external traffic to `service ports`_ inside the Apache Mesos cluster.
+In Marathon, container-based applications using Docker BRIDGE mode must have `port mappings`_ configured. [#dockerbridge]_ For Applications proxied by the |mctlr|, these port mappings make it possible for the BIG-IP device to route external traffic to `service ports`_ inside the Apache Mesos cluster.
 You can define multiple port mappings for a Marathon Application.

 .. sidebar:: :fonticon:`fa fa-exclamation-circle` Important: